 Brief: In this Antergos review, we analyze why Antergos is the first choice if you want to go the Arch side of Linux distributions.

-To begin with, Antergos is one of those distros which I recommend with an air of upbeat confidence.
+If you want to go to the Arch side but find it difficult to install Arch Linux, go with Antergos.
+It is one of those distros which I recommend with an air of upbeat confidence.
 And it has never let me down.
 I, being a distro hopper with an average of 3 distros per week, have found the love of my life in Antergos.
 It’s the marrying kind.

 Sadly, Antergos is also one of the most underrated members of Linux family.
 We’ll talk about that later though.
 First, we see why Antergos is awesome.